 At an ultimate low during this past weekend, it became clear to me that I needed to change my way of thinking.
 I realised that I would achieve nothing I truly want in life if I did not change my mind-set first.

 Although I plan on measuring my progress mainly in terms of my weight loss, fitness levels and dress size, I want to go beyond these markers and work to feel confident and comfortable with who and what I am.
 I want to remind myself daily that I am enough just as I am.
 I want to relieve myself from the need and desire to look and be perfect, to feel proud of who I am no matter what the scales say.
 And that no matter what happens, to commend myself for putting in the effort to improve my health.

 Day 1 – Weight And Measurements

-I started my journey on Sunday, 7 January 2018.
+I started #my52kgjourney on Sunday, 25 February 2018.
 And on that day, my body statistics were as follows…

 My Body Measurements:

 My Hip-To-Waist Ratio: 0.7